skstan256/startup/README.md

 - [x] done - Prerequisite: Link to Github on home page
 - [x] done - Prerequisite: Notes in startup Git repository README.md file
 - [x] partially done - 30% Header, footer, and main content body.
 For the life of me can't figure out why it won't fill up the page...but I did use flex layout
-[x] - done - 20% Navigation elements.
+- [x] - done - 20% Navigation elements.
 Buttons or links to move around
 - [x] done - 10% Mostly responsive to window resizing.
 Thank you, Bootstrap.
-[x] - done - 20% Application elements.
-Buttons are using bootstrap [x] - done - 10% Application text content.
-Text is displayed using the Merriday font [x] - done - 10% Application images.
-I added curved edges around my profile photo.
+- [x] done - 20% Application elements.
+Bootstrap accordian for the project page.
+- [x] done - 10% Application text content.
+Text is displayed using Lexend font
+- [x] done - 10% Application images.
+I added Bootstrap icons.
+I won't be using any other images because it's too distracting for us ADHDers.

 **Notes**
 - My commits are inconsistent because my focus was on another CS lab for the first while